immrama87/game-ai/1-tictactoe/readme.md

 }
 ```

-Now, when we run `node index` we're going to be trading turns with our new AI. <INSERT SCREENSHOT BELOW>
+Now, when we run `node index` we're going to be trading turns with our new AI.

 But it's not very fun.
 We have to actively try to lose at this point since the AI is just blindly throwing darts at the game board.
 So let's make it a little more fun and get our AI scoring all of the moves using the brute force method described previously.